AP6YC/AP6YC.github.io_academic/content/post/2022-09-26-cvi/index.md

   preview_only: false
 ---

-`ClusterValidityIndices.jl` has been released on JuliaHub!
+`cvi` has been released on PyPi!
-Please see the [project page](/project/clustervalidityindices) to learn more about the project, JuliaHub, and CVI/ICVIs.
+Please see the [project page](/project/cvi) to learn more about the project, PyPi, and CVI/ICVIs.